 The creator of 'Heaven and Earth and all creatures great and small' is unique.
 He or 'even' she can have several names, but there can only be one creator.
 All existing religions would acknowledge this.

 The culture of Ancient Egypt is exceptional because it spans across approximately 3000 years and was subject to dogma and discipline thus endless, repetitive stylisation.
 Yet this civilisation was considerably advanced in relation to its period.
 As the priority of the Pharaohs seems to have been to defy the rigours of time, this was the determining factor.
-Yet in a relatively modest way the artists of Ancient Egypt were free to express themselves with small creations, of items such as jewellery and works of sculpture that reflect their creators' sensitivity, perceptive observation, and their love and respect for nature.
+Yet in a relatively modest way the artists of Ancient Egypt were free to express themselves with small creations, of items such as jewellery and works of sculpture that reflect their creators' discernment, sensitivity, faculty of observation, and their love and respect for nature.
 Items of furniture were also beautifully made and such fine carpentry and miniature works of art remind us of similar, fine examples created many centuries later in Japan and China.
 Thanks to the Ancient Egyptian obsession regarding conservation, these small artifacts that perhaps would have been dismissed as relatively trivial, have also been well preserved.

 The enormous pyramids, sphinxes and stylised monuments of Pharaohs are of course very impressive, as are also the pyramids of the Incas.
 Naturally we are aware of the incredible labour involved and can imagine the thankless toil of the many slaves forced to work to satisfy the requirements of their masters.
 But it would be difficult to consider them as inspired, artistic accomplishments.